phaserjs/phaser-ce/README.md

 ### Building from source

-Should you wish to build Phaser from source you can take advantage of the provided [Grunt](https://gruntjs.com/) scripts.
+Should you wish to build Phaser CE from source you can take advantage of the provided [Grunt](https://gruntjs.com/) scripts.
 Ensure you have the required packages by running `npm install` first.

 Run `grunt` to perform a default build to the `dist` folder.

 ### Packaging a new release

-Releases of new versions of Phaser CE are under the communities control.
+Releases of new versions of Phaser CE are under the community's control.
 If you feel there are sufficient fixes, or important ones that warrant a new version release, then please do the following:

-1. Make sure the version number is increased, in line with semver policies, in the following files: `package.json` and `src/Phaser.js`
+1. Make sure the version number is increased, in line with semver policies, in the following files:
+    - `package.json`
+    - `src/Phaser.js`

-2. Make sure that you have added details of the new version to the `README.md` and `CHANGELOG.md`.
+2. Make sure that you have added details of the new version to `CHANGELOG.md`.
 This should include a summary of changes made in the version.
 You can usually obtain this from the commit / PR history.
 It's nice to credit who made the changes by linking to their GitHub user ID, but isn't a requirement.

 3. From the root repo folder, run `grunt eslint` and make sure there are no errors.
 If there are, please fix them, or request that the original author of the code does so.

 4. Once ESLint passes run `grunt release`, sit back, and wait.
-It will build all of the versions of Phaser required, update the doc files, TypeScript defs and lots more.
+It will build all of the versions of Phaser CE required, update the doc files, TypeScript defs and lots more.
 When finished, commit all of the new files and make sure to include a clear message in your commit saying you want this release pushed to npm.
 Be sure to tag me when doing this, i.e. 'Phaser CE Version 2.X.X.
 Please publish to npm @photonstorm' - I'll see it, and then publish as soon as I can (often the same day).

 <a name="support"></a>